 In order to benefit from the safe harbour, your client should take the following steps to ensure they are protected and to help their business return to profitability:

-- Get their accounts and records in order: This includes understanding where their debts are and how much debt they owe, as well as fulfilling legal obligations including tax and employee entitlements including super.
+- Get their accounts and records in order: This includes understanding where their debts are and how much debt they owe, as well as fulfilling legal obligations including being up to date on your tax reporting and having employee entitlements, including super, fully paid.

 - Seek expert advice: It’s recommended they appoint an appropriately qualified (ARITA) turnaround and insolvency expert to ensure they aren’t denied safe harbour protection.